-Please note that due to school holidays, this project is closed from mid December to end of February.
+Please note that due to school holidays, this project is closed from mid-December to end of February/mid-March.

 Construction and Renovation

 Hard-working volunteers who don’t mind getting their hands dirty and are willing to provide support wherever help is most needed, would best suit this project.
 Your tasks can include painting, repairing furniture and equipment, tiling, gardening, or assisting in the construction of internal walls and bathrooms.

-You are not required to have previous experience in construction in order to join this project, as you will be volunteering alongside placement staff and local volunteers from the surrounding communities.
+You are not required to have previous experience in construction or renovation in order to join this project, as you will be volunteering alongside local staff and volunteers from the surrounding communities.

 As a volunteer on this project, you’ll assist the local medical staff in one of the biggest teaching clinics in the City of Buenos Aires, as well as other nearby clinics which provide a wide range of minor, moderate and major healthcare services to the community.
 Specialty services provided by the clinics include general medicine and surgery, nursing, pediatrics, physiology, dentistry, gynecology, x-ray, ultrasound, mental health, among others.

 While volunteers will be able to work within their current scope of practice, all volunteers should expect to be shadowing local medical staff when they first begin their program and familiarize themselves with the clinic.
 Their volunteer work will be determined by their level of training, demonstrated expertise, Spanish language level, personality and ability to take initiative.

 This project is open to pre-medical, medical and nursing students, as well as fully qualified doctors and healthcare professionals.
 A B2 level of Spanish is also required to take part in this project.
-Once you have registered for the program, you will need to provide a copy of your qualifications and certificates to our local team in Argentia.
+Once you have registered for the program, you will need to provide a copy of your qualifications and certificates to our local team in Argentina.
 If you are studying, please provide a copy of your academic transcript.
 These must be received by our local team at least 2 weeks prior to your arrival in Argentina.